Testing¶

 make_stub_transport¶

-Create a transport that returns a single “Hello world” text response:
+Create transport that returns a single “Hello world” text response:

 from axio.testing import make_stub_transport